 The UCSF Department of Medicine Internal Medicine Residency Program seeks to recruit, support and develop a diverse group of socially responsible physician leaders who will advance the equitable care of individual patients and communities through advocacy, education, clinical care, policy, or research.
 With three residency tracks and a three-hospital system, residents are exposed to the broadest range of patients and faculty, leading to an incredibly rich clinical experience.
 As a science university, UCSF not only offers top notch clinical training and a trove of research opportunities for our residents.
 We hope you come check us out!

-Internal Medicine Residenct will be participating in this year's ERAS geographic and program signaling process.
+Internal Medicine Residency will be participating in this year's ERAS geographic and program signaling process.
 We encourage applicants who are excited about our program to apply.

 We are one of many programs who are committed to an equitable match process and have signed the statement on post interview match integrity.
 We encourage applicants to submit a rank list that reflects only their desire to enroll in programs and not be swayed by post interview communications that can be misleading.